dart-pacotes/pastebin/README.md

 ## Side Effects

-Powered by Dart null sound + [`dartz`](https://pub.dev/packages/dartz) monoids, this package is free of null issues and side effects.
-This is to prevent the throw of any exception that may not be known and caught by developers.
+Powered by Dart null sound + [`dartz`](https://pub.dev/packages/dartz) monads, this package is free of null issues and side effects.
+This is to prevent the throw of any exception that may not be known and caught by developers, and to make sure that information is consistent by contract.

-Every HTTP request returns an `Either` monoid that either returns the response result on the right hand, or `ResponseError` instance on the left hand that is typed to each possible Pastebin error (see available errors [here](https://pub.dev/documentation/pastebin/latest/pastebin/RequestError-class.html)).
+Every HTTP request returns an `Either` monad that either returns the response result on the right hand, or `ResponseError` instance on the left hand that is typed to each possible Pastebin error (see available errors [here](https://pub.dev/documentation/pastebin/latest/pastebin/RequestError-class.html)).

 ## Why use pastebin.dart?